apes-suite/aotus/README.md

 ~~~~~~~~~~~

 This will build a docu directory with the resulting documentation.
-Note, that this requires
+Note that this requires
 [FORD to be installed](https://github.com/cmacmackin/ford#installation)
 beforehand.
-This documentation is also online available at
+This documentation is also available online at
 [our server](https://geb.sts.nt.uni-siegen.de/aotus).

 ### Example